duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

      */
     public function myFunc(int $a, string $b, ?string $c) : array {

-        # Define result as an empty array.
+        # Define result as an empty array
         $result = [];

         # Increment the array
         for($i = 0; $i <= $a; $i++) {
             $result[$i] = $b;
         }